Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time

-Furthermore, when initiating from the RS state, we observe a universal critical initial slip behavior in the short-time stage.
+Furthermore, when initiating from the RS state, we observe a universal critical initial slip behavior in the short-time stage~\cite{Janssen1989,Lizb1995prl,Yins2014prb}.
 Intriguingly, the scaling property of the initial slip behavior is determined by an independent dynamic exponent $\theta$, which does not exist in the equilibrium critical behavior.
-To characterize the critical initial slip, the auto-correlation function $A$ was introduced, defined as~\cite{Janssen1989,Lizb1995prl}:

-where the overline denotes the average on the initial state configurations.
-At the critical point, the auto-correlation function obeys the following scaling form:
+To characterize the critical initial slip, the auto-correlation function $A$ was introduced, defined as $A=\frac{1}{L^d}\sum_i\overline{\langle S_i(0)\rangle \langle S_i(\tau)\rangle}$~\cite{Zhengb1998review}, where the overline denotes the average on the initial state configurations.
+At the critical point, $A$ obeys the following scaling form~\cite{Zhengb1998review}:

 As shown in Fig.~\ref{figure5}, by rescaling $A$ and $\tau$ according to Eq.~(\ref{eq:auto}) and adjusting the trial value of the $\theta$ to make the rescaled curves collapse onto each other, we access the dynamic exponent $\theta=-0.84(4)$.